Which Companies were Researching in LiFi before Harald Haas?

-What surprised me the most is finding the University of Edinburgh – where Prof Haas conducted research on LiFi –not making a place in top five.
+What surprised me the most is finding the University of Edinburgh – where Prof Haas conducted research on LiFi –not making a place in the top five.
 This is not it.
 Prof Haas or the University of Edinburgh was not the first to file a patent on LiFi technology either.
-The first ever patent on LiFi technology was filed by in 2006 by Huawei.
+The first-ever patent on LiFi technology was filed by Huawei in 2006.

 After 2006, the research in LiFi accelerated with every passing year which is quite evident from the increase in patent filings.
 This happened because many other research institutes started pushing the envelope ahead.
 ETRI was one among them.
 It filed its first Li-Fi patent in 2007, then after a hiatus of three years, it resumed filing from 2010.

 The Top Five Early Inventors Of LiFi Before 2011